Nicolas-Sylvestre Bergier: Life

 Bergier was born at Darney in Lorraine.
 After a course of theology in the University of Besançon, he received the degree of doctor, was ordained priest, and went to Paris to finish his studies.
 Returning to Besançon in 1748, he was given charge of a parish and later became president of the college of the city, which had formerly been under the direction of the Jesuits.
 As a result of his bestselling polemic Deism Refuted By Itself (1765), Bergier was released from pastoral responsibilities by the French bishops in order to write full-time.
-In particular, his apologetics targeted the popular atheism of Rousseau and Paul d'Holbach, although - somewhat unusual for a polemical writer - he sought to understand his opponents' viewpoints.
+In particular, his apologetics targeted the popular atheism of Jean-Jacques Rousseau and Baron d'Holbach, although - somewhat unusual for a polemical writer - he sought to understand his opponents' viewpoints.
 He was a critic of the philosophes, accusing them in particular of distorting the facts on social life in China and Confucianism.
 He, however, frequented Enlightenment salons and was a personal friend of Diderot.

 In 1769 the Archbishop of Paris, Christophe de Beaumont, appointed him canon of the cathedral, and from then on Bergier resided at Paris.
 He died at Versailles.